 Travelling In, Travelling Out Ed by Namita Gokhale

 Travel can mean so many things to so many people.
-It essentially means getting out of your surroundings – internal or external and stepping into an unknown and discover it through a juxtaposition of your own backdrop.
-Namita Gokhale has picked up 26 established names of contemporary literary circuit and asked them to describe a journey for this anthology.
-Lot of these pieces were published earlier elsewhere and has been brought in, while I assume the others were written afresh for this edition.
+It essentially means getting out of your surroundings – internal or external.
+And stepping into an unknown and discover it through a juxtaposition of your own backdrop.
+Namita Gokhale has picked up 26 established names of the contemporary literary circuit and asked them to describe a journey for this anthology Travelling In, Travelling Out.
+A lot of these pieces were published earlier elsewhere and has been brought in.
+While I assume the others were written afresh for this edition.

-Book is an mélange of discoveries – some usual some unusual but discoveries nonetheless.
-A well edited book that you can keep by your bedside and read a story at a time.
-In the age of travel blogs where every detail of a destination is available on the fingertips – it is good to see some stories that come from human interactions, from the pages of history and from having traveled to not so glamorous locations.
+The book Travelling In, Travelling Out is a mélange of discoveries.
+Some usual some unusual but discoveries nonetheless.
+A well-edited book that you can keep by your bedside and read a story at a time.
+In the age of travel blogs where every detail of a destination is available on the fingertips – it is good to see some stories that come from human interactions, from the pages of history.
+And from having traveled to not so glamorous locations.